Am I eligible for Health Services?

 The Wellness Center does not renew medications for chronic or ongoing conditions.
 Arrangements should be made to transfer the prescription to a local pharmacy or for ongoing care from a local physician.

-To obtain a prescription for an acute condition you must first meet with a nurse in Health Services who will assess your condition and report findings to the University Physician.
-If warranted, the doctor will order medicine at a local pharmacy.
+To obtain a prescription for an acute condition you must first meet with the Nurse Practitioner in Health Services who will assess your condition and determine if a prescription is necessary.
+If the Nurse Practitioner is not available the nurse will consult with the University Physician and if warranted, the doctor will order medicine at a local pharmacy.

 It is your responsibility to pick up your prescription.
 If you live on campus and are not able to find transportation, you can use local services described above .